emacode2/Project-2/README.md

 It will use 2 non-user models.
 A user will post an event; a run for example, set to meet at a common public area and time.
 Other users can reply by commenting under each post.

-The posts will be full CRUD and the comments will have create, read and update.
+The posts will be full CRUD with title description status. and the comments will have create, read and update. description status

 THe app will be deployed to Heroku.